hemajv/iProject/README.md

 iProject
 ========

-An android app used as a projector remote to navigate through a powerpoint presentation.
+An android application used as a projector remote to navigate through a powerpoint presentation.